NFL on American television: Restrictions on other games when local team is playing

 The NFL rules have traditionally prohibited other NFL games from being shown on local television stations while a local team is playing a sold out, locally televised home game.
 Under these rules, when the home team is being shown on the network with the NFL single game, the doubleheader station can only air one of its games.
-When this happens, there are only two games shown in the market.
-However, when the home team is being shown on the network with the NFL doubleheader, all three games can still air in the same market.
+When this happens, there are only two games shown locally.
+However, when the home team is being shown on the network with the doubleheader, all three games can still air in the same market.

 The rule was designed to encourage ticket-holders to show up at the stadium instead of watching another game on television.
 However, each network was guaranteed to have at least one game broadcast in every market, so some exceptions are granted to this rule, typically when one of the two Sunday game networks has a 1:00 p.m. or 4:30 p.m. live non-NFL event, such as golf, tennis, baseball, or drag racing.

 Since 2014, this rule has not applied in the last week of the season when both CBS and Fox have the doubleheader, so all markets receive four games that week.
 In 2019, this rule was loosened as a one-year test, allowing each market to air three games in some weeks regardless if the local team is playing at home.
 By 2022, teams were required to allow the doubleheader network to counter-program against their singleheader network home games at least twice per season; as of 2025, teams must allow four such competing telecasts, meaning that only five teams had enough 2025 home games scheduled in single-game network windows to impose any such blackouts.
+If none of the teams impose any such blackouts, 2025 will be the first season to not have a single blackout.

 Prior to the 2000 season, doubleheader rules were much more restrictive.
 Pre-2000, only one game from each network could be aired in a market where a home game was played, even if the home game was on the doubleheader network.
 Therefore, markets with two teams (such as New York) rarely got more than two games, since odds were that one of the two teams would be at home on any given Sunday.
 Consequently, the Jets or Giants were often scheduled on Saturday in the final two weeks of the season to free up Sunday for the other New York team.